kantox/riak-dev-cluster/README.md

 Easily run a 5-node [Riak](http://www.basho.com/riak) cluster on OS X.

 The Basho documentation enumerates the [Five Minute Install](http://docs.basho.com/riak/latest/quickstart/).
-While a straightforward, and useful, exercise to undergo the tutorial is based upon a source build.
-As a result, in some environments, it can be a time-intensive process.
+This tutorial is based upon a source build, which can be a time-intensive process in some environment.

-This repository uses the pre-packaged binaries for OS X (found in the [Downloads](http://docs.basho.com/riak/latest/downloads/) section of the documentation) embed the Erlang runtime.
+This repository uses the pre-packaged binaries for OS X (found in the [Downloads](http://docs.basho.com/riak/latest/downloads/) section of the documentation) to embed the Erlang runtime.
 This eliminates the need to build Riak from source and install Erlang.

 By default, the rake task installs 5 nodes of Riak running on a local machine in a fashion similar to the `devrel` build target.
 In essence, it creates five full Riak stacks (including Erlang virtual machines) to run on one server to simulate a cluster.
 This is useful in a development environment, but running Riak on a single server for benchmarking or production use is counterproductive.
 This is discussed in greater detail in a blog post entitled [*Riak Development Anti-Patterns*](http://basho.com/riak-development-anti-patterns/)